How to Get Rid of Spiders in the Basement

 Make sure your basement is clean and free of clutter.
 Dispose of any cardboard boxes or newspapers lying around and vacuum regularly.
 The more you can clean up, the easier it will be to find the spiders and their eggs.

-Another way to get rid of spiders naturally is to brew up some homemade spider repellent!
+Another way to naturally deter spiders is to brew up some homemade spider repellent!

 Mix equal parts white vinegar and water.
 Then add a few drops of dish soap.
-The white vinegar acts as a natural deterrent for spiders.
+The white vinegar acts as a natural spider deterrent.
 And the soap will help to break down their protective coating so that they will dehydrate and die.

 Spider traps come in different designs, but they all use a glue board to catch the spiders.